eric-araujo/CRUD/README.md

 # CRUD
-Basic project to create, read, update and delete data from an application.
+Project to create, read, update and delete data from an application.